redhat-cop/infra-ansible/roles/identity-management/manage-rh-sso-identities/README.md

 Using Tags
 ----------

-This role currently supports the usage of four different tags:
+This role currently supports the usage of two different tags:

-- create-user: Specify this tag to create one or more users
+- **create-user:** Specify this tag to create one or more users
-- delete-user: Specify this tag to delete one or more users
+- **delete-user:** Specify this tag to delete one or more users
-- create-group: Specify this tag to create one or more groups
-- delete-group: Specify this tag to delete one or more groups

-All of tags will act upon the values defined in the `identity-hosts.yml` file.
+Both tags will act upon the values defined in the `identity-hosts.yml` file.

 License